agrofate/agrofate/README.md

 ## Long description

 Agricultural production is directly influenced by sun, rain, wind and temperature.
-Thus, climate change impacts agricultural processes on the planet.
+Therefore, **climate change impacts agricultural processes on the planet**.
 However, what not everyone realizes is that agriculture also influences temperatures on Earth.

-Agriculture is responsible for consuming 70% of the world's water resources.
+**Agriculture is responsible for consuming 70% of the world's water resources**.
+Poorly executed irrigations and lack of control over the amount of water used are behind the reckless use of fresh water.

+Furthermore, 35 million people do not have access to safe drinking water in Brazil, an emerging and unequal country.
+This scenario is repeated in several countries around the world and Agrofate comes to the market to make a difference and help fight inequality.

+With the increase in the world population, the **demand for food tends to grow exponentially**.
+In addition, agribusiness moves more than 7.8 trillion dollars in the world, being one of the main sectors to fight hunger on the planet.

 Talking to some family farmers in São Paulo, we’ve identified some of the most common problems of small producers: